 4. Information Architecture Phase

 This stage focuses on building the page layouts and navigation throughout the website.
-By conducting a thorough market study in the Discovery Stage, the client’s target market is identified, where then the website can truly be built with the target persona in mind.
+By conducting a thorough market study in the Discovery Stage, the client’s target market-determined, where then the site can indeed be built with the target persona in mind.
 The Agency will typically go through a few rounds of UX/UI design iterations with the client.

 Deliverables: The website mock-up framework that uses best practices in UX/UI design.